Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Aksel Remøe's Report presented at Maritime Hearings:

 Received from Radio Operator Aksel Remøe.
-(Read about his family's war experiences on my page Warsailor Stories, written by his brother Fritjof Remøe - link at the top of this page - Aksel had previously escaped Norway with the pilot vessel Rundø).
+(Read about his family's war experiences on my page Warsailor Stories, written by his brother Fritjof Remøe.
+Aksel had previously escaped from Norway with the pilot vessel Rundø - see also this external page; Norwegian text).
 I've included Aksel's report in its entirety as follows:

 "Year 1943, the 17th March, Maritime Inquiry was held at the Consulate at Glasgow, presided over by Consul L. Ofterdahl, without nautical assessors, in connection with the war loss of the M/S Bonneville on the 9th March, 1943.
 Nortraship's representative, Captain S. Salvesen, was present at the Maritime Inquiry.